sharpton/shotmap/README.md

 1. Initialize a flatfile database (ffdb) that stores the results of the analysis.
 By default, this is located in the directory that contains the metagenomic samples.
-2. Obtain the raw metagenomes (fasta formatted, can be gzipped).
+2. Obtain the input metagenomes (fasta formatted, can be gzipped).
+These should be quality controlled by the user.
 All metagenomes in the directory specified by -i will be processed by shotmap.
 While several metagenomes can be processed simultaneously, each sample should be represented by a single file.
 The data for each project is stored within a sample subdirectory within the shotMAP ffdb: